Keyboard shortcuts

 [ERROR rust_analyzer::main_loop] FetchWorkspaceError: rust-analyzer failed to load workspace: Failed to load the project at /path/to/servo/Cargo.toml: Failed to read Cargo metadata from Cargo.toml file /path/to/servo/Cargo.toml, Some(Version { major: 1, minor: 74, patch: 1 }): Failed to run `cd "/path/to/servo" && "cargo" "metadata" "--format-version" "1" "--manifest-path" "/path/to/servo/Cargo.toml" "--filter-platform" "x86_64-unknown-linux-gnu"`: `cargo metadata` exited with an error: error: could not execute process `crown -vV` (never executed)

-If you are on NixOS and using --use-crown, you should also set CARGO_BUILD_RUSTC in .vscode/settings.json as follows, where /nix/store/.../crown is the output of nix-shell --run 'command -v crown'.
+If you are using --use-crown, you should also set CARGO_BUILD_RUSTC in .vscode/settings.json as follows, where /nix/store/.../crown is the output of nix-shell --run 'command -v crown'.

 {